splimter/Power-C/README.md

 ### Utils.h

 @details

 * arr_sort
 * arr_inverse
 * arr_contains

 @warning

 * 510 type error

 ## Notes

 Supported type `int`, `double`, `char`, `char * (string)`, as for `float` is dropped and `struct` will be added in future.

-Floating-point decimal values generally do not have an exact binary representation.<br>
+Floating-point decimal values generally do not have an exact binary representation.</br>
-This is a side effect of how the CPU represents floating point data.<br>
+This is a side effect of how the CPU represents floating point data.</br>
-For this reason, you may experience some loss of precision, and some floating-point operations may produce unexpected results.<br>
+For this reason, you may experience some loss of precision, and some floating-point operations may produce unexpected results.</br>
-To resolve the behavior, most programmers either ensure that the value is greater or less than what is needed, or they get and use a Binary Coded Decimal (BCD) library that will maintain the precision.<br>
+To resolve the behavior, most programmers either ensure that the value is greater or less than what is needed, or they get and use a Binary Coded Decimal (BCD) library that will maintain the precision.</br>
-Therefore `DOUBLE_EQ` is made.<br>
+Therefore `DOUBLE_EQ` is made.</br>